 The NF service consumer shall include more than one "AfEventSubscription" data type within the "EventsSubscReqData" data type if more than one notification method is required.

+If the NF service consumer also subscribed to packet delay measurements and provided "directNotifInd" attribute in the request as described in clause 4.2.2.23, and the PCF determines that to calculate the Round-Trip delay over two QoS flows, based on the packet delay measurements, the packet delay measurements cannot be notified directly, the PCF shall set the "servAuthInfo" attribute to "DIRECT_NOTIF_NOT_POSSIBLE" and shall include the "directNotifReports" attribute with the QoS parameter that cannot be notified directly within the "qosMonParamType" attribute and the affected flows within the "flows" attribute in the HTTP response message.
+The PCF shall not provide the notification addresses and direct notification indication in the QoS monitoring policy of the PCC rule and for the indicated QoS monitoring parameter.
+The PCF shall subscribe to receive the QoS Monitoring reports from SMF by setting the QoS Monitoring Policy Control Request Trigger.

-Based on the AF request and local policy, the PCF derives the separate QoS monitoring policies of each direction as defined in clause 4.2.2.23.
+Based on the NF service consumer request and local policy, the PCF derives the separate QoS monitoring policies of each direction as defined in clause 4.2.2.23.

-The PCF shall reply to the AF as described in clause 4.2.2.2.
+The PCF shall reply to the NF service consumer as described in clause 4.2.2.2.

-As result of this action, the PCF shall determine the QoS Monitoring information to derive round-trip delay measurements requested by the AF and shall set the appropriate subscription for QoS Monitoring information for the corresponding PCC rule(s) as described in 3GPP TS 29.512 [8].
+As result of this action, the PCF shall determine the QoS Monitoring information to derive round-trip delay measurements requested by the NF service consumer and shall set the appropriate subscription for QoS Monitoring information for the corresponding PCC rule(s) as described in 3GPP TS 29.512 [8].